Daryll Neita: 2020–present

 In 2021, after it was announced that her coach Rana Reider was being investigated by the US Center for SafeSport for sexual misconduct, UK Athletics told Neita and other British athletes who were part of Reider's group to cease contact with Reider or else her membership in the World Class Programme, including lottery funding, would be suspended.
-Neita left Reider’s training group thereafter.
+Neita left Reider's training group thereafter.
 Neita finished eighth in the final of the 100 m at the Tokyo Olympics, having run a personal best of 10.96s in the heats.
 She won a bronze medal as part of the 4 × 100 m relay team.

+Neita competing at the 2022 World Athletics Championships.

-In 2022, Neita represented England at the Commonwealth Games in Birmingham, where she set a new personal best of 10.90 in the semi-finals.
+In 2022, Neita won both the 100 m and 200 m national titles at the British Championship in June.
+Neita represented England at the Commonwealth Games in Birmingham, where she set a new personal best of 10.90 in the semi-finals.
 In the final, she ran 11.07 to finish in third place, winning a bronze medal.
 The same month, she took a medal of the same colour at the European Championships.

-Neita became the British 200 metres champion after winning the title at the 2022 British Athletics Championships.
+The following year, Neita won a bronze medal over 60 m at the European Indoor Championships.
+On 2 July, she picked up the first Diamond League win of her career by winning over 200 m at the Bauhaus-galan in Stockholm, running a time of 22.50 s.
+At the British Championships, she won the national 200 m title in a championship record of 22.25 s.
+In August, Neita competed at the World Championships in Budapest, where she was eliminated in the semi-finals of the 100 m.
+In the 200 m, she finished fifth in the final, running a personal best of 22.16 s.
+She went onto win a bronze medal in the 4 × 100 m relay, alongside teammates Asha Philip, Imani Lansiquot and Bianca Williams.